learn-co-students/javascript-strings-lab-bootcamp-prep-000/README.md

 1) strings defines `greeting`:
 ```

 The title tells us what the test expects our code to do.
-In this case, "strings" refers to the file that we've been working in, `strings.js` — it's common to refer to name files by what they contain, and makes reasoning about their names super easy.
+In this case,
+"strings" refers to the general problem space in which we're working —
+we're handling strings.

 Continuing on with the test output, we can now make better sense of the next few lines: